Beata Umubyeyi Mairesse: Writing career

 In 2024, Umubyeyi Mairesse published the autobiographical Le convoi, which depicted her escape from Rwanda during the 1994 genocide.
 In the book, she recounts how she tracked down the children from the convoy she fled with, the BBC team which filmed the convoy, and the aid workers who saved her life.
 She mixes autobiography and essay, linking her work with other writers who survived genocides, such as Primo Levi and Imre Kertész.
 Le convoi received praise from by French critics, and was named one of the best books of 2024 by Télérama and Les Inrockuptibles.
 The book went on to win a number of prominent literary awards, including the Prix Essai France Télévisions and the Grand prix de l'héroïne Madame Figaro.
 It was also finalist for the Prix du Livre Inter 2024.
+Ruth Diver was the 2025 laureate of the Scott Moncrieff Prize for her translation of The Convoy into English.

 In the same year, her poetry collection Culbuter le malheur was published by the French-Canadian publisher Mémoire d'encrier.

 Beata Umubyeyi Mairesse gave the opening speech at the 24th Berlin International Literature Festival 2024.

+In September 2026, her second narrative nonfiction book, La solidarité des ébranlés, was published in the Camera Obscura series by Editions Julliard.
+Based on a photograph of Nelson Mandela with the South African activist Zackie Achmat taken by Eric Miller, she recounts the struggle for access to antiretroviral therapy in Africa in the early 2000s, and reflects on her personal commitment to the fight against AIDS, which began with an internship at Act Up-Paris in 2002.